 In animals, routine preventative vaccinations for rabies can keep both your pet, family and community safe from rabies by providing immunity to the disease.

 In Ontario, under the Health Protection and Promotion Act, Regulation 567, animal owners have a legal obligation to maintain rabies vaccinations for their animals.
 Dogs, cats and ferrets that are 12 weeks of age or older must be vaccinated.
 Livestock such as horse, cow, bull, steer, calf, sheep or other livestock are required to be vaccinated unless they only have contact with the people who have care and control of them.
 Vaccine boosters every one or three years (depending on manufacturers guidelines) are required to maintain immunity levels.

 Want to help spread the word that rabies vaccination is important for animals?
 Here are some tools and tips to help:

 - Print copies of the Rabies Activity Book so that you can share it with children in your community!

-- Visit our My Pets Protected Facebook page where rabies and rabies prevention information will be posted daily during the month of September, in recognition of World Rabies Day and the End Rabies: Collaborate, Vaccinate campaign, and sporadically throughout the year.
+- Visit our My Pets Protected Facebook page where rabies and rabies prevention information is shared.
 Don’t forget to like and share the posts too!

 - Share a link to the OAVT Rabies Response Program’s Rabies Public Portal webpage www.mypetsprotected.org!